gnyers/observability101/README.md

-# observability101
+# Workshop Observability101

-Files for the Observability 101 Workshop
+The required files